Call

 Who is it Not For

 Sheet metal roofing is slick and smooth.
-Some folks find it has a ‘farm’ or ‘industrial’ look to it.
-Personally, we feel standing seam, ribbed, or corrugated/PBC has a ‘Colorado’ or ‘Western’ look to it.
-We feel a sheet metal roof fits right-in here in Colorado, on any structure, whether it’s your home or barn.
-It just depends upon which profile.
-That said, if you don’t like the sleek or smooth look of a sheet metal roof, then you might prefer a stone-coated steel roof.
+Some folks find it has a ‘farm’ or ‘industrial’ look.
+Personally, we feel that standing seam, ribbed, or corrugated/PBC roofing has a ‘Colorado’ or ‘Western’ look.
+We feel a sheet metal roof fits right in here in Colorado, on any structure, whether it’s your home or barn.
+It just depends on which profile.
+That said, if you don’t like the sleek or smooth look of a sheet-metal roof, you might prefer a stone-coated steel roof.

-Stone-coated steel shingles or shake resemble traditional asphalt shingles in appearance and look more natural or familiar.
+Stone-coated steel shingles or shakes resemble traditional asphalt shingles in appearance and look more natural or familiar.
 Stone-coated steel shingles have many advantages over traditional asphalt shingles.
 For example, they’re recyclable, unlike asphalt shingles.
 When we remove a worn-out steel shingle roof, we take it to the nearest metal recycling facility.
-Stone-coated steel roofs are also more energy-efficient than asphalt shingles since they release more absorbed heat.
+Stone-coated steel roofs are also more energy-efficient than asphalt shingles because they release more of the heat they absorb.

 Which Sheet Metal Roof is Right For You